How to Succeed in Clinical Rotations for Medical Students

 When you show up late to your clinical rotation, people take notice immediately.
 This can be very disruptive for the rest of your group.
 And it’s deemed unprofessional and disrespectful.

 Understandably, between classes, clinical rotations, studying and exams, internships, etc… you will most definitely have your hands full.
-However, that does excuse you being late.
+However, that does excuse you for being late.

 Practice good time management skills to avoid being tardy.
 This is one of the most practical skills you can acquire while learning how to prepare for clinical rotations.